CDLMarkus/QuantyFey/tutorial/tutorial.md

 **Note**: Each class must include at least one calibration block for bracketing to function.

+---

+#### **Weighted Bracketing**

+This tab configures the weighted backeting analyis.

+Settings:
+Model:
+- linear:
+- non-linear: using QC-samples or other technical replicates
+  - loess
+  - spline

 ### **Quantitation**

 This tab facilitates the quantification of the selected transition.
 Key parameters and settings can be adjusted on the left panel.